Low (band): Musical style

+Legacy

 The band's mainstream exposure was limited in the early part of their career.
-Their best-known song is arguably a hymnal version of "The Little Drummer Boy", which was featured in a Gap television ad that depicted a snowball fight in slow-motion to match the song's glacial tempo.
+The band's version of "The Little Drummer Boy", played as a hymn, was featured in a Gap television ad that depicted a snowball fight in slow-motion to match the song's glacial tempo.

-Starting with Things We Lost in the Fire (2001), Low's albums began to appear on sales charts in Europe and then gradually in the United States as well.
-A remix of their "Halflight" was featured in the Mothman Prophecies motion picture in 2002.
+Starting with Things We Lost in the Fire (2001), Low's albums began to appear on sales charts in Europe; starting with The Great Destroyer (2005) they began to chart in the United States as well.
+A remix of their song "Halflight" was featured in the Mothman Prophecies motion picture in 2002.
 The band made their network television debut in 2005 by performing the single "California" on an episode of Last Call with Carson Daly.
-On June 11, 2007, Scott Bateman, a web animator, announced that his video for Low's song Hatchet (Optimimi version) would be one of the preloads on the new Zune.
-Also in 2007 they recorded a song called "Family Tree" which featured in the "Careful" episode of Nick Jr's kids' show Yo Gabba Gabba!
+On June 11, 2007, Scott Bateman, a web animator, announced that his video for Low's song "Hatchet (Optimimi version)" would be one of the preloads on the new Microsoft Zune portable media player.
+That same year they recorded a song called "Family Tree" which featured in the "Careful" episode of the Nick Jr. kids' show Yo Gabba Gabba!

 On March 24, 2008, their song "Point of Disgust" was featured in the UK television show Skins, prompting a rush of download sales from iTunes.
 Another of their songs, "Sunflower", was featured in the following episode (episode 9), and "Breaker" was featured in a later episode.
-As the music supervisor of Skins declared in the Episode Track Listing section of the show's official website: "You may have guessed by now that we are all pretty huge fans of Low in the Skins office[...]".
+As the music supervisor of Skins declared in the Episode Track Listing section of the show's official website: "You may have guessed by now that we are all pretty huge fans of Low in the Skins office".